Nishan8583/Repo1/README.md

 # security_scripts

-Scripts written here are mostly learned form the book Violent Python
+Forencics and Attack scripts written here are mostly learned and modified form the book Violent Python